redolution/gekkoboot/README.md

 [pb-install]: https://github.com/webhdx/PicoBoot/wiki/Installation-guide
 [pb-pr-107]: https://github.com/webhdx/PicoBoot/pull/107

-### Qoob Pro
+### Qoob

-Flash `iplboot_qoob_pro.gcb` as a BIOS like you normally would.
+Qoob Pro only: use the Qoob USB flash utility to install `iplboot_qoob_pro.gcb` as a BIOS like you normally would.

-### Qoob SX

-- Burn `qoob_sx_iplboot_upgrade.elf` to an ISO9660 DVD.
+A modified copy of the updater is also provided for both versions of the Qoob.
+It can be run via Swiss, or the original Qoob BIOS, from an ISO9660 DVD or over the nework using a Broadband Adapter[^qoob-bba].

+The updater files are `qoob_pro_iplboot_upgrade.elf` and `qoob_sx_iplboot_upgrade.elf` respectively.
+When burning them to a disc, you may need to pad the image with a large (~1GiB) file, to ensure the drive can read it properly.

+The recommended method however is to burn Swiss to a DVD, and run the updater from an SD card.

-- Hold D-Pad left while turning the GameCube on to boot into the "backup" BIOS.
+On Qoob SX, you will need to hold D-Pad left while turning the system on to boot into the "backup" BIOS, otherwise write protection will be enabled.
-- Start the updater from there.

-This appears to be the only way to flash a Qoob SX, otherwise write protection is enabled.
+This means that a DVD drive or a BBA is required to flash anyting to a Qoob SX.
 If this is inconvenient, consider upgrading to PicoBoot.

+[^qoob-bba]: See the Qoob documentation for more information.

 ### ViperGC